MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/WNS-Notification-Priorities.md

 | Low | 2 | Raw |
 | Very Low | 3 |  |

 To be backward compatible, setting a priority is not required.
 In case an app doesn’t set the priority of their notifications, the system will provide a default priority.
 The defaults are shown in in the chart above and match the behavior of existing versions of Windows.
-The behavior of notifications in the Fall Creators Update will not change, but apps can raise or lower the priorities of their notifications as desired.

 ## Detailed listing of desktop behavior